Constitution and By-Laws

 - The Nominating Committee may put forward its own nominees for honorary membership.

-- The election shall be conducted by mail ballot to all members eligible to vote, at least two months prior to the annual general meeting.
+- The election shall be conducted at the annual general meeting.

 - The election shall be determined by a simple plurality of votes cast.

 - The officers of the Society shall be the president, the vice-president, the past-president, the secretary and the treasurer, or the secretary-treasurer.

 - The officers shall have a working knowledge of English and French.

 - Normally, upon completion of a full term, the vice-president shall automatically become president.
 Normally, upon completion of a full term, the president shall automatically become past- president.

 - The president shall be the chief executive officer of the corporation, shall preside at all meetings of the corporation and of the Board of Directors, shall have the general and active management of the affairs of the corporation, and shall see that all orders and resolutions of the Board of directors are carried into effect.

 - The vice-president shall, in the absence or disability of the president, perform the duties and exercise the powers of the president and shall perform such other duties as shall from time to time be assigned by the president.

 - The past-president shall, in the absence or disability of both the president and the vice-president, perform the duties and exercise the powers of the president and of the vice-president and shall perform such other duties as shall from time to time be assigned by the president.

 - The secretary shall: